 Next Start Date

 100% Online, 7-Week Terms, Asynchronous

-Complete coursework from anywhere through our asynchronous course design, reinforced by substantive faculty engagement and weekly course requirements.
+Complete coursework from anywhere through our fully online format using asynchronous course design, reinforced by substantive faculty engagement and weekly course requirements.

-Our online courses are taught by faculty who not only have successful global experience in business but also are committed to your professional and spiritual growth.
-Students don’t just have professors, they have mentors who invest in them throughout the program and often remain connected long after graduation.
+Our online courses are taught by faculty who not only have successful life experience in business but also are committed to your professional and spiritual growth.
+Online students don’t just have professors, they have mentors who invest in them throughout the program and often remain connected long after graduation.

 Customize your degree by choosing courses in finance, marketing, communications, data analysis, project management, and more!

-Earn a B.S. in Business Administration & MBA in as few as five years.
+Earn a Christian B.S. in Business Administration & MBA in as few as five years.